 - Visitor sees a new offer after 14 days from visiting the blog post with a 10 minute free Skype call if they join the video series (Option 2 – They join the series within 14 days)

-- Marketer creates a value packed blog post and associated content upgrade and publishes it to his blog
+- Marketer creates a value packed blog post and associated information upgrade and publishes it to his blog

 - Marketer sends paid traffic and receives organic traffic to blog post.
 Marketer has added 2 Facebook retargeting pixels to the specific post.
 The first retargeting pixel retargets the visitors to the blog post within 7 days of reading it, to a video series using the Clickfunnels video unlocker which will require the visitor to optin.